grafana-toolbox/grafana-client/README.md

 ```

 Please note that, on top of the specific examples above, the object obtained by
-`credential` can be an arbitrary `requests.auth.AuthBase` instance.
+`credential` can be an arbitrary `niquests.auth.AuthBase` instance.

 ## Selecting Organizations